IanWambai/Chowder/README.md

 You can easily use Chowder in your Android app for the following cases:
 * Having a user pay before accessing your app, or certain features in your app.
-* Having a list of items, such as products, tickets, meals, books, music ,images or other media, and having the user reliably pay to access them.
+* Having a list of items, such as products, tickets, meals, books, music, images or other media, and having the user reliably pay to access them.
-* In-app purchases in games e.t.c.
+* In-app purchases in games.
 * Having a user pay to access the premium/ad-free version of your app.
 * Subscribing a user and having them pay again after a set period of time.
 * Any form of payment you need a user to make for you to provide them goods/services via Android.